Luca06Luwa/CH-Launcher-Redux/README.md

 I have left the original description along with some of the early stage things that I needed to add.

+If the devs want me to, I could continue with this project, however it's been quite tricky when testing.

 # Original description

 This is a complete open source version of a basic Clone Hero Control Panel.